starkfell/100DaysOfIaC/articles/day29.build.pipes.encrypted.variables.windows.md

-# Day XXX - Build Pipelines, using Variables (Windows Edition)
+# Day 29 - Build Pipelines, using Variables (Windows Edition)

 In today's article we are going to cover how to use a Storage Account Key in an Azure PowerShell Task in a Build Pipeline.
 The methods demonstrated in this article can also be used for several other IaaS and PaaS Offerings available in Azure.